-Searching for the work of specific authors can be difficult: there can be multiple authors with the same familyname and initials, even within the same research field.
+Searching for the work of specific authors can be difficult: there can be multiple authors with the same family name and initials, even within the same research field.
 An author can also change his or her name (for example after marriage) or change research fields.
-When you want to compare researchers, for example by looking at their H-indices, it’s important that you are looking at the work of the intended researcher, not also at the work of another researcher with the same name.
+When you want to compare researchers, it’s important that you are looking at the work of the intended researcher, not also at the work of another researcher with the same name.

-Web of Science tries to solve this problem in two ways: the author search, with distinct author sets, and with linking authors to two Author Identifiers: ResearcherID and ORCID.
+Web of Science tries to solve this problem in two ways: the author search, with distinct author sets, and with linking authors to two Author Identifiers: Publons/ResearcherID and ORCID.

 This part of the course covers:

-This Author Search is available by clicking the More tab and then clicking Author Search.
-The author search consists of three steps.
-In the first step you have to enter the last name and at least one initial of the author.
+In the first step of the Name Search you have to enter the last name and at least one initial of the author.

-Web of Science displays two author identifiers: ResearcherID (RID) and Open Researcher and Contributor ID (ORCID).
-These are both individual ID numbers, that will stay with the researcher over the course of his or her career, regardless of name changes or changes in institution affiliation.
+Web of Science displays two author identifiers: ResearcherID and ORCID.
+These are both individual author identifiers, that will stay with the researcher over the course of his or her career, regardless of name changes or changes in institution affiliation.

 ORCID is an initiative to solve the author/contributor name ambiguity problem in scholarly communications by creating a central registry of unique identifiers for individual researchers and an open and transparent linking mechanism between ORCID and other current author ID schemes, including ResearcherID.
-Researchers have to create their own ORCID ánd link it with their ResearcherID.
+Researchers have to create their own ORCID iD ánd link it with their ResearcherID.
 ORCID can be linked to other identifiers as well, like the Scopus Author ID.
-When you know the ORCID of the author you’re interested in, you can enter it in the field 'Author Identifiers'.
-The ORCID is shown in the full record of an article in Web of Science.
+When you know the ORCID iD of the author you’re interested in, you can enter it in the Basic Search in the field 'Author Identifiers' or in the Authors search by selecting the option Author Identifiers instead of Name Search.
+The ORCID iD is shown in the full record of an article in Web of Science.

 When you have created a list of publications of the researcher you want to investigate, you can create a Citation Report, based on the records in Web of Science.

-Here you can see the H-index of the researcher, the number of citations and citing articles, also without self-citations.
+Here you can see the number of publications, the H-index of the researcher, the number of citations and citing articles, also without self-citations.
 This information is based on the articles in the results list, so you have to make sure that list is accurate and up-to-date (otherwise the H-index could for example be partially based on the articles and citation received by someone else!).